In memory of Ian Mason — the Cambridge Foundation Year

 Subsequently, Ian went on to study for a PhD in organic chemistry at Pembroke College Cambridge (1984–1987).
 Ian always believed his time at Cambridge changed his life.
 He spoke often about his desire to give the same opportunity to other young people who might never have considered Cambridge.

 Ian went on to a successful business career during which he inspired and helped many others reach their own potential.
 This is why his family have chosen to support the Cambridge Foundation Year in his memory to encourage students whose education has been disrupted to carry on with their studies and, like him, achieve great things.

 Support the Cambridge Foundation Year in memory of Ian Mason

 The Foundation Year is funded entirely by philanthropy.
-To remove any financial barriers or concerns, Foundation Year scholars will be provided with a grant to pay for all fees and living costs. £28,500 will support a scholar on the Foundation Year; to date, gifts in memory of Ian Mason have already fully funded two Foundation Year scholars.
+To remove any financial barriers or concerns, Foundation Year scholars will be provided with a grant to pay for all fees and living costs. £28,500 will support a scholar on the Foundation Year; to date, gifts in memory of Ian Mason have already fully funded eighteen Foundation Year scholars.